Dozens of refugees ‘left on the streets’ in Westminster for two nights

 The group apparently refused to enter a Pimlico hotel where the Home Office had asked them to sleep “four people per room”.

-On Friday morning, around 20 people remained outside the Comfort Inn in protest at the cramped conditions inside, according to the council, with pictures showing suitcases and blankets strewn across the pavement.
+On Friday morning, around 20 people were camped outside the Comfort Inn in protest at the cramped conditions inside, according to the council.

 Council leader Adam Hug complained that asking people who “are likely to have been through significant and traumatic events” to share “an inappropriately-sized room with multiple strangers defies common sense and basic decency”.